IamSoo/hackernew-scraper/README.md

 pip install -r requirements.txt

 ```
-The above will create the virtualenv and install all our required libraries.
+The above will create the virtualenv and install all our required libraries.<br />

 To run the script and to see 3 top posts type the following command:
 ```